Boruch-Baum/emacs-diredc/README.md

  The traditional `dired` operations that `find` or `open` a file should do so to a separate frame, most likely the one from which you came to the `diredc` frame.

+ The traditional `dired' feature to perform arbitrary asynchronous operations on a file or set of files has been enhanced to make those processes persistent, to survive even after exiting Emacs.
+ Thus, with the default keybinding, you can press '&' <RET> and have the selected file(s) launched in the system-default external application.
+Do be advised, though, that this comes at the expense of losing the processes' *Async Shell Command* buffer and its log of STDOUT / STDERR for the processes.
+The former, non-persistent behavior can be opted for at run-time by prefixing the command with a SPACE (eg. "& xdg-open") or can be made default by modifying variable `diredc-async-processes-are-persistent'.

  The display format of `dired` buffers can be "hot-swapped" using `M-t` (M-x `diredc-display-toggle`).
 Use `C-u M-t` to select from